Last updated on July 12th, 2022 at 02:59 pm

 Getting Ready To Live The Dream

 Over the next few months, I plan to study the Hindi language, learn more about the culture, and map out the details of my trip.
-I am fortunate to have many friends in India, and will have so many wonderful hosts to show me the country.
+I am fortunate to have many friends in India and will have so many wonderful hosts to show me the country.
 I’m incredibly blessed!

 I can already picture myself walking the streets in a jewel-toned sari, wrapping myself in the bright silk fabric.
-I plan to buy and wear brightly decorated salwar kameez as well.
+I plan to buy and wear a brightly decorated salwar kameez as well.
 I can picture myself dancing at an Indian wedding, twirling with the other women in saris (I don’t know that I have ever seen anything more beautiful than an Indian wedding, and I’ll be attending one while in the country!).

 My friends have offered to teach me Bollywood dancing.

 To me, the dream of India is that of a colorful, spiritual, diverse country.
 It is the most populous democracy in the world with 1.2 billion people, overflowing.
 I have been told that witnessing the extreme poverty and the chaos in some of the cities can be difficult.
 Yet I have the sense that I will love all of it, and be humbled and awed to simply witness the splendor of humanity, the dazzling jewel that is India.

 I can’t wait to wrap myself in silky fabrics, to adorn myself like a princess of India in bright colors and ornaments for the sheer delight of it, to be in vegetarian Heaven with all the delicious curries, chutneys, and samosas.
 Somehow I know the cacophony on the streets and the lilting and beautiful accents will be music to my ears.

 I can’t wait to breathe in all that is India.

 Like writing my book, this is something I have dreamed about for a long time.
 Like writing my book, when the moment was ripe, everything clicked into place.
 There is real magic in creating a vision for your dreams, and committing to making it happen.